Stefan Clessin

-Stefan Clessin (13 November 1833, Würzburg – 21 December 1911, Regensburg) was a German malacologist.
+Stefan Clessin (13 November 1833, in Würzburg – 21 December 1911, in Regensburg) was a German malacologist.

 He served as a military officer, and from 1862 worked for the Bavarian railways.
 He was an editor of the Malakozoologische Blätter and made major contributions to Martini and Chemitz' Systematisches Conchylien-Cabinet.
 He conducted research of fossil mollusks as well as living species.